stacs-srg/utilities/README.md

 # utilities

-A collection of utility code..
+A collection of utility code.

 ## Usage via maven